 Below are four questions to answer before you start your slow morning.
 These would ideally be thought about the day before so that you can make the most of it.

-Here they are in short, we’ll go into some more detail after:
+Here they are in short, I’ll go into some more detail after:

 - What will you prioritise?